muhlemmer/pbpgx/README.md

 ```

-Or, create a new entry (`INSERT`), returing specific fields after the database assigns the primary ID:
+Or, create a new entry (`INSERT`), returing specific fields after the database assigns the primary ID and created timestamp:

 ```
 query := &gen.ProductCreateQuery{